Load Testing a Chat Server with k6

 why load test a chat server

-I picked k6 for this because it has native WebSocket support and the scripting is just JavaScript. you define scenarios declaratively and k6 handles the orchestration. no need to spin up a thousand terminal tabs.
+i picked k6 because it has native WebSocket support and the scripting is just JavaScript. you define scenarios declaratively and k6 handles the orchestration.

 the six scenarios

-I ended up writing six distinct test scenarios. each one targets a different failure mode.
+i wrote six test scenarios. each one targets a different failure mode.

 scenario 1: connection storm.
-1000 WebSocket connections in 10 seconds. this is the "everyone joins the room at once" test — think a popular streamer raids your chat.
-I don't care about messages here, just whether the server can handle the handshake flood.
+1000 WebSocket connections in 10 seconds. the "everyone joins the room at once" test. i don't care about messages here, just whether the server can handle the handshake flood.

 import { check } from "k6"